 "Our discussions with them (the Germans) continue ... we definitely remain hopeful," Tyler said.

-Northrop also threw its hat into the ring as a contender to help fulfil Britain's need for new maritime patrol capability by providing the country with its un-manned aircraft.
+Northrop also threw its hat into the ring as a contender to help fulfill Britain's need for new maritime patrol capability by providing the country with its un-manned aircraft.

-Since scrapping its former programme - the delayed and over-budget BAE Systems Nimrod MRA4 - as part of its defence review in 2010, experts say Britain has struggled, for example, to carry out aerial hunts for submarines and they expect the country to fire the starting gun on a maritime patrol aircraft competition in the coming years.
+Since scrapping its former program - the delayed and over-budget BAE Systems Nimrod MRA4 - as part of its defense review in 2010, experts say Britain has struggled, for example, to carry out aerial hunts for submarines and they expect the country to fire the starting gun on a maritime patrol aircraft competition in the coming years.

 Tyler said that the Triton maritime aircraft, also a part of the Global Hawk family, could work alongside an order for manned aircraft to patrol British seas, adding that due to the drone's lower fuel costs, a mixed fleet would be cheaper than going for a manned-only solution.